 Without a reliable solution, the clinic would continue to endure the expense, delay and inconvenience of practitioners traveling on-site, as well as inadequate communication with the patients’ primary physicians.
 A suggested, never-implemented face-to-face video conferencing solution was deemed unsatisfactory as it lacked the intuitive interface and quick scalability in accordance with the clinic’s plans for expansion.

-AVI-SPL offered its reliable, dynamic and immersive Caméléon Telepresence system.
-This three-display solution would provide the high-quality resolution and network reliability needed for effective communication and collaboration among multiple sites.
+AVI-SPL offered its reliable, dynamic, and immersive Caméléon Telepresence system.
+This three-display solution would provide high-quality resolution and network reliability needed for effective communication and collaboration among multiple sites.
 In August 2010, it demonstrated its solution to HELP founder Dr. William G. Brose and CEO Justin Kromelow at AVI-SPL’s Video Briefing Center (VBC) in Chicago.

 Action: Focusing on the Right Solution

 To simultaneously bring HELP therapists and patients together through high-quality video, AVI-SPL installed two of its Caméléon Telepresence systems in the San Mateo and Fresno locations, employing Polycom codecs and bridges that would ensure smooth, latency-free connections.
 AVI-SPL enhanced the setup with touch-sensitive floor mats and whiteboards positioned to the side of each system.
 When a therapist stands on the mat in front of the whiteboard, a camera engages, allowing documents to be shared with the patients over Caméléon.
 While physicians teach from San Mateo, up to 12 patients can participate at a time from Fresno, along with another eight in Salinas, where AVI-SPL integrated a single-screen Polycom RealPresence video conferencing system.